bensu/doo/README.md

   * Removes limitations around absolute and relative paths for `doo.core/run-script` and the `compiler-options`.
   * Pass command line arguments to runners through `:paths`.
+  * In auto mode, run karma as a server to avoid starting/stopping the browsers.
 * `0.1.5-SNAPSHOT` adds Karma with `chrome`, `firefox`, `safari`, `opera`, and `ie` as runners, adds custom `:paths` for the runners, adds custom `:alias`, deletes the `browser` alias and replaces it with